Understanding and Mitigating Spurious Correlations in Text Classification with Neighborhood Analysis: Introduction

 \section{Introduction}

+\textit{Disclaimer: This paper contains examples that may be considered profane or offensive.
+These examples by no means reflect the authors' view toward any groups or entities.}

-Pretrained language models such as BERT \cite{devlin-etal-2019-bert} and its derivative models have shown dominating performance across natural language understanding tasks \cite{wang-etal-2019-superglue}.
-However, previous studies (\citealp{glockner-etal-2018-breaking}; \citealp{gururangan-etal-2018-annotation}; \citealp{liusie-etal-2022-analyzing}) have manifested the vulnerability of models to spurious correlations which neither causally affect a task label nor hold in the future unseen data.
-For example, a sentiment classifier might learn that the word ``spielberg'' is correlated with positive movie reviews even if the word itself is not commendatory as the classifier learns from a training set where ``spielberg'' is always associated with positive labels.
-Following the notion from \cite{wang-etal-2022-identifying}, we call ``spielberg'' a ``spurious token''. i.e., a token that does not causally affect a task label.
-On the other hand, a ``genuine token'' such as ``perfect'' is a token that causally affect a task label.
+Pre-trained language models (PLMs) such as BERT~\cite{devlin-etal-2019-bert} and its derivative models have shown impressive performance across natural language understanding tasks~\cite{wang-etal-2019-superglue,hu2020xtreme,zheng-etal-2022-fewnlu}.
+However, previous studies~\cite{glockner-etal-2018-breaking,gururangan-etal-2018-annotation,liusie-etal-2022-analyzing} manifest the vulnerability of models to spurious correlations which neither causally affect a task label nor hold in future unseen data.
+For example, in Table~\ref{tab:toy}, a sentiment classifier might learn that the word \token{performances} is correlated with positive reviews even if the word itself is not commendatory as the classifier learns from a training set where \token{performances} often co-occurs with positive labels.

-The lack of robustness against spurious correlation in models hinders their usage in real-world applications as the tendency of exploiting spurious correlation puts a big question mark on models' generalizability to out-of-distribution data.
-Prior investigations of spurious correlations in text classification tasks detect spurious tokens by finding the most influential tokens. \citet{wang-culotta-2020-identifying} used a bag-of-words logistic regression classifier to estimate the importance of each token. \citet{wang-etal-2022-identifying} utilized attention scores \cite{clark-etal-2019-bert} and integrated gradient \cite{pmlr-v70-sundararajan17a} to identify potential spurious tokens which contribute the most to the [CLS] token in the final layer.
-Despite these prior efforts, the mechanism of how exactly those spurious tokens manipulate the resulting predictions remain largely unknown.

-Another line of research focuses on enhancing models' robustness with the aid of external datasets. \citet{mccoy-etal-2019-right} and \citet{zellers-etal-2019-hellaswag} constructed datasets that are more challenging by collecting examples where the spurious correlation does not hold. \citep{wang-etal-2022-identifying} assumed the existence of data from multiple domains for the same task and performed a cross-dataset analysis to distinguish spurious tokens from genuine tokens.
-Without inducing additional annotation costs, we take a different route and tackle the problem from the angle of building a robust model by regularization.